keptn/tutorials/site/tutorials/keptn-litmus-08.md

 The full setup that we are going to deploy is sketched in the following image.
 ![demo setup](./assets/keptn-litmus/demo-workflow.png)

-If you are interested, please have a look at this presentation from Litmus and Keptn maintainers presenting the intial integration.
+If you are interested, please have a look at this presentation from Litmus and Keptn maintainers presenting the initial integration.

 ![https://www.youtube.com/watch?v=aa5SzQmv4EQ](.)